Hours of operation

 Engagement Coordinator

-Brigit Ryan is a sculptor, educator and exhibition producer working in contemporary art and design.
+Brigit Ryan is a sculptor, educator and curator.
 She holds a Master of Fine Art (Visual Art) and a Bachelor of Fine Art (Honours) from the Victorian College of the Arts, and a Bachelor of Design from RMIT University.
-Brigit is passionate about inclusion and access in the arts and building sustainable creative communties.
-She is a current member of the TCB Gallery Board.
+Brigit is passionate about access in the arts and building sustainable creative communties.
+She is a director of BAProjects and has served on the Boards of TCB and Schoolhouse Studios Gallery.
 She has worked in lecturing, programming, producing, editorial assisting and communications roles for organisations including the Victorian College of the Arts (The University of Melbourne); Art + Australia; Melbourne Fringe; and Midsumma Festival.

 Callum Morton